cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 Geo accepts the following parameters:

--  `-inputfile %f`  Instead of reading from standard input, read from the indicated file %f.
+-  `-inputfile %f` Instead of reading from standard input, read from the indicated file `%f`.

 -  `-nonempty.`  Do not allow empty models.
 Without this flag, geo cannot prove `forall x. p(x) -> exists x. p(x)`, because the empty model is a counter model.

 -  `-tptp_input`.
 Expect input in TPTP-format.

 -  `-include %p`.

-Use %p as the path, relative to which include files are defined.
+Use `%p` as the path, relative to which include files are defined.
 TPTP-syntax allows includes.

 ## Matching, Constraint Solver

 Since geometric resolution relies heavily on constraint solving, the constraint solver is currently the most sophisticated part of Geo III.
-The implementation is probably efficient enough for independent use, outside of geometric resolution.
-In order to make such applications possible, we publish the constraint solver as standalone package.
+The implementation is probably efficient enough for stand-alone use, outside of geometric resolution.
+In order to make this possible, the constraint solver can be download independently.
 The implementation is in portable C++(11).
 The solver reads input from stdin, and prints outpout into stdout, either UNSAT, or SAT and a satisfying substitution.